ericwbailey/empathy-prompts/README.md

 You're on [GitHub](https://github.com/), a service that helps people build digital things.
 Projects are called "repositories", or "repos" for short.
 Repositories are collections of files managed by [Git](https://git-scm.com/), software that helps people code and collaborate.

 One file in this repo is called a Readme, which helps helps describe what the project is, why it was made, and how you can help out with it.
-GitHub takes the Readme for every repo and displays it on the project's homepage for easier discovery.
+GitHub takes the Readme for every repo and displays it on the repo's homepage for easier discovery.

 To return to the prompt you were viewing, use your browser's back button.